A vegan diet for weight loss is the best way to lose body fat, liberating you from the pain of yo-yo diets and fruitless attempts to slim down.

 Choose whole grains over refined grains.
 Whole grains include wheat berries and brown rice; refined grains include white bread, pasta, and white rice.
 Whole grains have more fiber than their refined counterparts, which helps you feel full longer and stay satisfied between meals, so you eat less throughout the day.
 They also tend to be lower in calories than their refined counterparts because it takes longer for your body to digest them and break them down into glucose (aka sugar).
 This raises blood sugar levels and contributes to weight gain over time.
 And if you’re worried about how many carbs you’re eating, keep in mind that most healthy people consume

 Choose healthy fats like avocado and olive oil instead of butter or margarine.
-You’ll still get plenty of fat in your diet, but these fats are much better for your body than the trans fats and saturated fats found in animal products.
+You’ll still get plenty of fat in your diet, but these fats are much better for your body than the trans fats and saturated fats in animal products.

 Get enough protein (and don’t overdo it).
 Protein can help you feel fuller because it takes longer for your body to break down than other nutrients like carbohydrates or fat.
 And while some people think they need lots of protein to build muscle mass, this isn’t true — you only need between 0.8g and 1g per kilogram (2 pounds) of body weight.

-In order to lose weight on a vegan diet, you must:
+To lose weight on a vegan diet, you must:

-- Eat a well-balanced diet that includes all essential nutrients.
+• Eat a well-balanced diet that includes all essential nutrients.

-- Increase your physical activity level by exercising at least 30 minutes daily, most days of the week.
+• Increase your physical activity level by exercising at least 30 minutes daily, most days of the week.

-- Use healthy eating strategies such as avoiding high-sugar foods and snacks, reducing portions, and eating more vegetables.
+• Use healthy eating strategies such as avoiding high-sugar foods and snacks, reducing portions, and eating more vegetables.

 How a Vegan Diet Can Help You Lose Weight